ljsinclair/ljsinclair/lifehacks/adhd-lost-my-keys.md

 # I've lost my [insert thing here] and it's driving me crazy!

+## Issue

+ARGH!
+I can't find my stuff and I need it **now**!

+It's **so** frustrating, and takes enormous time to find things.

+## Solution

-There's a measure of Cognitive Behavioural Therapy (CBT) to this.
+There's a measure of self-imposed Cognitive Behavioural Therapy (CBT) to this.

-What I do is I have a little box that I **always** put keys and wallet into.
+I have a little box that I keep by the door.
+In my case it's a jewellery box, but it could be anything.

-This is placed close to the front door.

-And when I walk in, I drop the keys and wallet into that.
+When I walk in, I drop keys, cards, money into the box.

+When I walk out, I pick them up and go about my day.